maxdemaio/music/src/content/blog/vocals.md

 Then, experiment with the distance and height of the mic until you find the right tone. **Keep it consistent**.
 Microphone choice combined with mic position is 80% of your vocal sound.
 Skip over either of these steps, and your vocal is going to be a lot harder to mix.

 Personally, I use a dynamic microphone, the Shure SM57.
 Dynamic microphones reject more background noise so are great if you are in a particularly bad sounding room.
 These microphones are designed to be used up close.
 The low end is artificially lowered to account for the proximity effect.
 For this reason, it makes things easy.
 Once again, it's what sounds good to you so mess around with different distances.

-Then, db level stuff
+Then, db level stuff.
+Since it's a dynamic microphone, you need to apply a lot of gain.
+But try to mess with it just enough so you can't hear background noise really.
+For me, it's like just off full power.

+64 Sampler, low latency monitoring mode

 When you record, I use a Scarlett.
 You should aim for your vocals to come through all green on the interface itself.
 Yellow is fine but red on the interface means you're clipping.